forem/forem/docs/backend/data-update-scripts.md

 end
 ```

-Once your script is in place then you can either run `rake data_updates:run`
+Once your script is in place then you can either run `rails data_updates:run`
 manually or you can let our setup and update scripts handle it.
 In our local
 [bin/setup](https://github.com/thepracticaldev/dev.to/blob/master/bin/setup#L36)
 and